General Cigar Co. lost yet another legal round in the battle over the Cohiba trademark in the U.S.

 General had one potential option to avoid that, having the Supreme Court grant a writ of certiorari, a legal process where the Supreme Court reviews a lower court’s decision and potentially overturns it.
 The Supreme Court, like it so often does, denied to grant the writ, meaning the process now moves back to the USPTO.

 While nothing has formally changed yet with the embargo, the circumstances surrounding the case are vastly different than where they were a year ago.
-Earlier this year, President Obama announced a historic easing of relations with Cuban with an ultimate goal of ending the embargo.
+Earlier this year, President Obama announced a historic easing of relations with Cuba, with an ultimate goal of ending the embargo.

 Cohiba is one of many trademarks General Cigar Co. owns that originated Cuba with others included Partagás, Hoyo de Monterrey and La Gloria Cubana.